Dierango/project-legit/README.md

 Protect brand value for legitimate manufacturers.
 Create a safer and more trustworthy marketplace for all participants.
 👨‍💻 About the Team
-Project Legit was developed by a team passionate about leveraging blockchain technology to solve real-world problems.
+Project Legit was developed by a team (me, myself, and I) passionate about leveraging blockchain technology to solve real-world problems.
 Our combined expertise in blockchain, web development, and supply chain management has been instrumental in bringing this powerful solution to life.

 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.

 Project Legit: Verify.
 Trust.
 Purchase.
 Pitch Deck: https://docs.google.com/presentation/d/1l-rNz0walxtIg7ZWpNmgQBe2WAykQMCFZH6s-KjObsY/edit?usp=sharing

+This README is now well-structured and uses clear headings to improve readability.
+The logo is embedded directly, and the link to the pitch deck is at the bottom as a clear call to action.
+Let me know if you'd like any further adjustments!